ngxs/store/docs/plugins/websocket.md

 }
 ```

 If you have difficulties with understanding how the plugin works, you can have a look at the data flow diagram below.
 From one side it seems a little bit complex, but no worries.
-Just follow the pink data flow that leads to the server side starting from view:
+Just follow the pink data flow that leads to the server-side starting from view:

 ![NGXS WebSocket data flow](../assets/ngxs-socket-dfd.png)